webmonk/cbh-take-home/Ticket_Breakdown.md

 ###### Time/Effort Estimates:
 - 1hour / 4/10
 ###### Implementation Details:
-- Create a new table "facility_agent_term" with these columns: id, agent_id, facility_id and created_at. id is the primary key with auto increment.
-- On the individual agent page on the front-end, add input field to edit the custom id.
+- Create/Modify the report generation page to include a form with an input field to enter the custom id of an agent
+- Using the custom_id and the facility_id, run a query that finds the agent_id from the facility_agent_term table.
-- Get the id of facility from the logged in session and the id of the agent from the agent page
+- Use the agent id retrieved to fetch the details of the agent from the agents table and generate the report.
-- Check the database to make sure a record of the agent id and the facility id does not exist.
-If it exists, throw an error notifying the user on the front-end.
-If it doesn't exist, save the record to the database and display a success message to the user on the front-end